 2009: The Saints' and Colts' collision course

-Beginning in 2010, week 17 of the NFL season would only feature divisional matchups to add drama to playoff races, a scheme that has also been used in Major League Baseball.
+Beginning in 2010, Week 17 of the NFL season only featured divisional matchups to add drama to playoff races, a scheme that has also been used in Major League Baseball.

 2011: The year of the quarterback